stingaci/heat-tutorial/partIV/README.rst

 cloud-init as the software orchestration engine (more on other types of groups later).
 The config section, as the name indicates, holds the actual configuration for this resource definition.
 The reader will notice this is a cloud-config type of script containing the users section from previous exercises.

-Another OS::Heat::SoftwareConfig resource, namely *http_config*, has been defined in this template which is used to install, configure and start a webserver (similar to previous exercises).
+Another OS::Heat::SoftwareConfig resource, namely *http_config*, has been defined in this template which is used to install, configure, and start a webserver (similar to previous exercises).
 The more important point to notice here is that the *user_config* software config has a template script of type cloud-config, while *http_config* has a template script of type #/bin/bash.